reyna-abhyankar/virena.github.io/index.md

 - [ ] Embedding Images
 - [ ] Embedding HTML

 Looks like I already have a task list!
+However, it isn't exactly rendering the way I want it to.
+I'll probably have to debug that at a later time.

 Let's start with **Headings**